ome/devspace/Troubleshooting.md

 If you have previously used the ``devspace_openstack_ip``, the above command might fail with the message
 ```
 ...
-host key for 10.0.51.146 has changed and you have requested strict checking.\r\nHost key verification failed.\r\n", "unreachable": true}
+host key for 10.0.51.xxx has changed and you have requested strict checking.\r\nHost key verification failed.\r\n", "unreachable": true}
 ```

-To fix the issue, remove the entry from ``~/.ssh/known_hosts`` and run the command again.
+To fix the issue, remove the entry from ``~/.ssh/known_hosts`` and run the playbook again.

 ## Trigger failure: script not approved